jatin759/trello/README.md

 #### Other Implementations
  - Generated [API documentation](https://documenter.getpostman.com/view/5222257/SzmfXxAa) via Postman Collection
  - Done with API testing.
- - Tried dockerizing the code.
-Made Docker Files but the code is not dockerized due to few issues.
  - Built admin panel using Django admin panel.
 Checked all the functionalities via admin panel.
  - How to build and run the code is mentioned below.